What is a silent heart attack?

 - Lack of exercise

-Having a silent heart attack puts you at a greater risk of having another heart attack, which could be fatal.
+Having a silent heart attack puts you at a greater risk of having another heart attack, which could be deadly.
 Having another heart attack also increases your risk of complications, such as heart failure.

-There are no tests to determine your potential for having a silent heart attack, but if you have the risk factors, they should be evaluated by your doctor and treated to reduce your likelihood for having a silent heart attack.
-The only way to tell if you've had a silent heart attack is to have imaging tests, such as an electrocardiogram, echocardiogram or others.
-These tests can reveal changes that signal you've had a heart attack.
+There are no tests to determine your potential for having a silent heart attack.
+But if you have risk factors, your doctor should evaluate and treat them to reduce your chance of having a silent heart attack.
+The only way to tell if you've had a silent heart attack is to have imaging tests, such as an electrocardiogram or echocardiogram.
+These tests can reveal changes that signal a heart attack.

-If you wonder if you've had a silent heart attack, talk to your doctor.
-A review of your symptoms, health history and a physical exam can help your doctor decide if more tests are necessary.
+If you think that you've had a silent heart attack, talk to your doctor.
+A review of your symptoms and health history and a physical exam can help your doctor decide if you need more tests.